Topics Map > Business Systems > Manifest

 When should you use an invite from Manifest to create new Identities?

-See Manifest - Requesting Service-Enabled Groups for technical directions.
+See Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners) for technical directions.

 When should you issue a Guest NetID